rafiq15/mcp-server-and-client-with-spring-ai/README.md

-# Spring AI MCP Server and Client
+# Spring AI MCP (Model Context Protocol) Server and Client

+This repository demonstrates the use of the **Model Context Protocol (MCP)** with Spring AI.
+MCP is a protocol for structuring, exchanging, and managing context between clients, servers, and AI models, enabling advanced AI-powered applications.

-This repository contains two Spring Boot applications:
+It contains two Spring Boot applications:
-- **spring-ai-mcp-server**: A backend RESTful API server for managing medical reports and patient data.
+- **spring-ai-mcp-server**: A backend RESTful API server implementing MCP for managing medical reports and patient data, and orchestrating communication with AI models.
-- **spring-ai-mcp-client**: A client application that interacts with the server, providing a user interface and consuming the server's APIs.
+- **spring-ai-mcp-client**: A client application that interacts with the server using MCP, providing a user interface and consuming the server's AI-powered APIs.

-Both modules are built with Java, Spring Boot, and Gradle.
+Both modules are built with Java, Spring Boot, and Gradle, and leverage Spring AI's MCP integration for seamless context management and AI model interaction.

 ---